Kaghan Valley: There's no place like it

 of 5 C. The road beyond Naran is snowbound in winter, yet from late

 June to late October, it remains open all the way to Babusar Pass.
+The

-restricted due to landslides and rains in the lower Kaghan Valley.
+due to landslides and rains in the lower Kaghan Valley.

 Where to Go Balakot

-At a distance of 72 km from Abbottabad, Balakot is the
+At a distance of 72 km from Abbottabad, Balakot is

-of Batrasi.
+forest of Batrasi.
 Views from Batrasi towards Kaghan Valley are spectacular.

 Balakot is a town located on the bank of Kunhar River yet has tremendous